 Now that you know the essentials of holding a mic properly when singing, it's time to talk about optimizing your performance with a handheld microphone.

-We want the microphone to be held in such a way that it doesn’t intrude on the singer’s ability to perform.
+We want the microphone to be held so that it doesn't intrude on the singer's ability to perform.

 A medium grip is preferred over “too loose” or “too tight.”

 If you need to squeeze on the mic during powerful vocal passages, go for it!
 Just try not to grip the mic so tensely all the time, as this will affect your hand, arm, shoulder, neck, and ultimately your voice.